 Running is a great way to check off that box and improve your cardio fitness.
-This means you only have to run 15 minutes five days a week to meet the 75-minute requirement or 25 minutes three times a week, which is totally doable.
+Given those numbers, you only have to run 15 minutes, five days a week, to meet the 75-minute requirement.
+25 minutes three times a week, which is totally doable, also fits the bill.

 Improve Your Health